api integrations erp

 That (6, 0, [...]) is not a typo, it is Odoo's way of saying "replace the whole set."
 There are similar commands to add a new record (0), update fields on a linked record (1), unlink (3), or clear the whole set (5).
 Your integration partner needs to know this exists, because the error messages when you get it wrong are unhelpful in the extreme.

 Timezones will catch you.
-Odoo stores every timestamp in UTC but displays it in each user’s local timezone.
-Ask the API for “today’s invoices” using the wrong boundary and your finance team in Dubai will see transactions from the wrong day.
+Odoo stores every timestamp in UTC but displays it in each user's local timezone.
+Ask the API for "today's invoices" using the wrong boundary and your finance team in Singapore will see transactions from the wrong day.
 Always be explicit about timezone in any reporting integration.

 Multi-company and multi-currency are effectively different products.
 If a business runs several legal entities in one Odoo database, every query needs an explicit company filter or you will mix data across entities.
 Multi-currency adds automatic exchange-rate journal entries that your integration must respect rather than fight.
 These are solvable, but they are not free.